 Every year at E3, I inevitably end up thinking of Sony’s briefing as the headlining act.
 All of the other publishers, including Microsoft, are just the openers.
 They tend to spend a great deal of time talking about their games rather than showing them off, force audiences to endure painfully stiff, rehearsed conversations, and seem to lack a sense of artistry in their presentation.
-For the last few years, Sony has been the absolute anthesis of this style.
+For the last few years, Sony has been the absolute antithesis of this style.

 Taking place on actual stages in beautiful theaters and often accompanied by live orchestras, Sony’s showings feel less like glorified commercials than legitimate pieces of art; compilations constructed, collage-like, of other artistic experiences.
 Beyond the style and class of the presentation, they always manage to deliver on the games.
 Nearly no time is devoted to explanations, jokes, gimmicks or anything that isn’t absolutely necessary.
 It’s trailer after trailer, announcement after announcement, game after game.